Nude Nuns with Big Guns: Plot

 A young Mexican nun, named Sister Sarah, is neglected and abused by a corrupt priest who produces and distributes heroin.
 After a bad drug deal, she is handed over to thugs to be used as an instrument as sex for money.
 On the verge of death after being heavily drugged and wounded and raped, the nun receives a commandment from God to take revenge.
 Acquiring heavy weapons (including big guns and vibrators), Sister Sarah sets out to kill those who had abused her and are using the church for their own personal gain.
-The frightened drug lords in the church hires "Los Muertos", a violent motorcycle gang, to track her down and eliminate her.
+The frightened drug lords in the church hire "Los Muertos", a violent motorcycle gang, to track her down and eliminate her.
 Los Muertos' base of operations is the local brothel "Titty Flickers", where they try to gather more information on the vigilante nun.
-After being wounded in a shootout, Sister Sarah hides out in a fleabag motel where she recovers and finally achieves vengeance by killing Los Muertos, emasculating Chavo (the brutal leader of Los Muertos), and saving her female lover who had been raped.
-But in the final scene, the cardinal drug lord, known only as the Monsignor, hires another hit man to track down the vigilante nun, leaving the door wide open for a sequel.
+After being wounded in a shootout, Sister Sarah hides out in a fleabag motel where she recovers and finally achieves vengeance by killing Los Muertos, emasculating the gang's leader Chavo, and saving her female lover who had been raped.
+But in the final scene, the cardinal drug lord, known only as the Monsignor, hires another hit man to track down the vigilante nun, setting up a sequel hook.